Nicholas Biddle, Proud American

 Even Biddle’s early admiration for Napoleon later wore thin.
 Reflecting back on Napoleon’s coronation, in 1835 Biddle said:

 It seemed as if fortune had gathered all her gifts merely to scatter them.… That venerable pontiff, the chief of the Catholic religion, who had come from Rome to bestow on him the crown of Charlemagne, was now despoiled of his own kingdom and imprisoned by him, — that wife, the sharer of his humbler fortunes, and this day the partner of his throne, was divorced by him, and her place filled by a stranger – his kinsmen were all dethroned and banished or executed – the soldiers who had sworn allegiance, betrayed and deserted him – and he, the loftiest and proudest of them all, twice dethroned, twice exiled, perished alone in a wretched island, six thousand miles from the scene of his dominion and glory.
 That is the great moral lesson of our age.
 (5)

 Marriage and career

 In the fall of 1807 Nicholas Biddle returned to the United States, where he continued his legal education.
 He was admitted to the bar in 1809.
 Besides his legal interests, Biddle had an affinity for literature and the fine arts.
 He contributed papers to several publications, including a prominent Philadelphia literary and political magazine called The Port Folio.
 When the magazine’s founder died in 1812, Biddle took over the editorship for two years, under the pseudonym Oliver Oldschool.

 In 1810 Biddle was elected to the Pennsylvania state legislature.
 He also – at William Clark’s request – began editing the notes from the Lewis and Clark expedition to the Pacific Coast.
 Fearing he was neglecting his legislative duties by spending too much time on the project, Biddle relinquished his role in the publication in 1811.
-Thus he is not credited in the History of the Expedition of Captains Lewis and Clark (Philadelphia, 1814), though he did a considerable amount of work on the manuscript.
+Thus he is not credited in the History of the Expedition of Captains Lewis and Clark (Philadelphia, 1814), although he did a considerable amount of work on the manuscript.